Right Arrow

 Phase 3: Converting and streamlining activities

 With clear visibility into current practices, teams can systematically convert internal activities to external ones.
-Video analytics delivers ongoing feedback on the effectiveness of changes, showing exactly how modifications impact overall changeover time.
+Video analytics offers ongoing feedback on the effectiveness of changes, showing exactly how modifications impact overall changeover time.

 Key strategies proven effective include: